 It’s important to harvest data about which types of content on your platform fosters higher engagement.

 Do your users interact more with videos vs the other data content of your site or app?
+Or, maybe they like to listen to podcasts?
 Rich media, perhaps?
 Tracking user to platform interactions will tell you how to approach website personalization.

 With behavioral targeting, marketers have access to a wealth of consumer data.
 This data is used to drive traffic via personalized ads and an improved user experience.